nix-community/disko/docs/disko-install.md

 First run `nixos-generate-config --root /tmp/config --no-filesystems` and edit `configuration.nix` to your liking.

-Than add the following `flake.nix` inside `/tmp/config/etc/nixos`.
+Then add the following `flake.nix` inside `/tmp/config/etc/nixos`.
 In this example we assume a system that has been booted with EFI:

 ```nix